vladgr/idb/README.md

 This project was originally made on Django many years ago, then ported to React Web PWA and as of September, 2021 ported to Flutter.

-95% of time I use it on Desktop, so compiled it to Mac desktop app.
+App is compiled to Mac desktop app and iOS app.

 Also deployed Web PWA to server to use it on any other devices (phones, tablets).
-Web and Mac are ready for use, everything else is supported, but not tested.
+Web, Mac and iOS are ready for use, everything else is supported, but not tested.

 PKB has simple and comfortable UI that allows to find anything in few seconds.